 Five drinking water points-of-diversion (POD) are located along the lower Clackamas River (including one immediately upriver of the River Mill Dam) at river miles 0.8, RM 1.7, RM 2.7, RM 3.1, RM 22.7.
 Furthermore, a single WWTP discharges directly into the Clackamas River immediately upriver of the River Mill Dam.
 To the extent possible, stations on the mainstem Clackamas River were initially selected in 2013 to assess water quality immediately upriver of PODs and bracketing WWTPs.
 Six sites were sampled in fall 2013 during the first year of monitoring.
-One of these six sites, CLKRM25, was dropped from the monitoring program in subsequent years because habitat conditions at this site differed markedly from those at the other sites, primarily because this site was located in a very short reach of river occurring between two impounded sections of river.
-From 2014 through 2019, the uppermost site had occurred at CLKRM20 below the River Mill Dam (Figure 1).
-In 2022, this was relocated 1.8 miles upriver owing to access to CLKRM20 being temporarily closed as a result of a local fire.
-This uppermost site (listed as CLKRM20+ in this report) serves to monitor the aggregate (and un-separable) effects of the dam, the Estacada WWTP, and potential sources of stress further upriver on the ecology of the river in this reach.
+One of these six sites, CLKRM25, was dropped from the monitoring program in subsequent years because habitat conditions at this site differed markedly from those at the other sites, primarily because this site was located in a short reach of river occurring between two impounded sections of river.
+The uppermost site (CLKRM20) serves to monitor the aggregate (and un-separable) effects of the dam, the Estacada WWTP, and potential sources of stress further upriver on the ecology of the river in this reach.
+In 2022, this was relocated 1.8 miles upriver from its original location owing to access to the original site being temporarily closed as a result of a local fire.
+In 2023, sampling was resumed at the original site in Milo McIver State Park that had been sampled between 2013 and 2019 (Figure 1).